-In accordance with Government Auditing Standards, we have also issued our report dated November 24, 2021 on our consideration of the City of Park City, Kentucky's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the entity's internal control over financial reporting or compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the City of Park City, Kentucky's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated January 23, 2023, on our consideration of the City of Park City, Kentucky's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the City of Park City, Kentucky's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering City of Park City, Kentucky's internal control over financial reporting and compliance.